math-GH/nG-Apache-Firewall-for-Contao/README.md

 # nG-Apache-Firewall-for-Contao
-Just a little collection how to configure the xG firewall (made by Jeff Starr) in Contao CMS.
+Just a little collection how to configure the nG firewall (made by Jeff Starr) in Contao CMS.
 Eine kleine Sammlung wie die xG firewall (von Jeff Starr) in Contao CMS konfiguriert wird.

 ## Ziel